HAPPILY MIXED UP!

 The development in research through the use of technologies applied to linguistic analysis has an immediate application to didactics in several fields: interpreting, translating, and language, and terminology and applied linguistics studies (sociolinguistics, contact linguistics, textual linguistics and pragmatic linguistics).

-Prof.ssa Laura Mori (Associate Professor, Linguistics, Faculty of Interpreting and Translation, UNINT))
+Prof.ssa Laura Mori (Full Professor, Linguistics, Faculty of Interpreting and Translation, UNINT))

-The Corpus-Based Linguistics Centre supports research activities undertaken by its members and promotes scientific dialogue within the Faculty of Interpreting and Translation, together with the creation of new synergies at an international level.
+The Corpus Linguistics Centre supports research activities undertaken by its members and promotes scientific dialogue within the Faculty of Interpreting and Translation, together with the creation of new synergies at an international level.

 The Centre undertakes academic development-oriented research activities in the following fields:

-The Corpus-Based Linguistics Centre organises a number of research seminars every year (Corpus Linguistics Workshops), which are available in the “Seminars” section below.
+The Corpus Linguistics Centre organises a number of research seminars every year (Corpus Linguistics Workshops), which are available in the “Seminars” section below.

 Seminars offer an in-depth analysis of the issues listed below, a presentation of mixed analytical approaches (qualitative and quantitative), and the use of software for the description of linguistic variation through synchronic and diachronic corpora and databases.